For DMS to complete your vinyl order, we require the following:

 Your supplied artwork files are placed in a production queue prior to being checked by one of our designers.
 The time this takes can depend on the volume of orders we are currently experiencing, but we will send you proofs as soon as the artwork has been processed, along with any notes or issues raised by the design team.
 This is usually within 24-72 hours, but can take up to a week or more during peak times.
-If you have not received your proofs in the time, please check your spam folder/filters as sometimes emails can be directed here in error.
+If you have not received your proofs in that time, please check your spam folder/filters as sometimes emails can be directed here in error.
 If you still haven’t received them, please contact your account manager.

 Yes, we offer a few different options for printed proofs.
 The designer who processes your artwork may recommend you consider getting these or you may want to request them for artwork checking.
 The options are

 Laser Printed Proofs (these cannot be used for accurate colour matching.
 They do however give a good idea of how your final print will look, the size and scale of images/text and also an indication of any blurred/pixilated areas that may occur due to low resolution areas in the artwork.